Flores could face 2 LA rape charges in Kristin Smart case

 The California criminal code allows separate crimes to be heard in a prosecution for a different crime.
 Judge van Rooyen directed the attorneys to look at “People v.
 Nguyen,” a case in which a judge allowed rape charges to be joined with a case in a county other than where the rapes occurred.
 California Penal Code 954 allows separate crimes committed against different persons in different counties to be tried together where the court finds “common elements of substantial importance.”

-During searches of Paul Flores’ home in San Pedro and his parents homes, investigators gathered evidence, including video recordings of alleged sexual assaults, some of which they said will be used at trial.
+During searches of Paul Flores’ home in San Pedro and his parents’ homes Arroyo Grande, investigators gathered evidence, including video recordings of alleged sexual assaults, some of which they said will be used at trial.

 In 2013, the Los Angeles County District Attorney’s Office reviewed a rape allegation against Paul Flores stemming from an incident in Redondo Beach, but decided there was not enough evidence, according to the Los Angeles Times.